How Many Miles Is Good for a Used Car? 2026 Guide

-Good mileage for a used car typically falls between 12,000-15,000 miles per year of the vehicle's age[1].
-A five-year-old car should ideally have 60,000-75,000 miles on the odometer[2].
-However, maintenance history often matters more than mileage alone—a well-maintained vehicle with 150,000 miles can outlast a neglected car with 50,000 miles[3].
+Good mileage for a used car falls between 12,000-15,000 miles per year of the vehicle's age.
+A 5-year-old car should ideally have 60,000-75,000 miles on the odometer[1].
+Americans drive an average of 12,182 miles annually according to the Federal Highway Administration[2], making this benchmark reliable for evaluating whether a vehicle has been used normally.
+But here's the catch: maintenance history matters far more than mileage alone[3].

 Xem Ngay

-The 12,000-mile annual benchmark emerged from insurance industry data and remains the most reliable assessment tool for used car buyers[1].
-The Federal Highway Administration confirms Americans drove an average of 13,500 miles per year, making this figure a practical baseline[4].
+The 12,000-mile annual benchmark emerged from insurance industry data and remains the most reliable assessment tool for used car shoppers.

 Xem Ngay